-The Texas plan’s focus in this area will address two disease conditions impacting the health and wellness of millions of Texans.
-Chronic Obstructive Pulmonary Disease (smoking cessation) and chronic diabetic kidney disease (early stage diagnosis) will be our primary focus aimed at preventing and managing these two disease conditions and their effect on Texas communities.
+BCBSTX’s focus in this area will address two disease conditions impacting the health and wellness of millions of Texans: chronic obstructive pulmonary disease and chronic kidney disease.
+Our primary focus is preventing and managing these two disease conditions and their effect on Texas communities.
 If you have any questions, please see this communication or contact us.

 In addition to aligning with our Disease Management area, the following criteria are required for review of all grant proposals:

 - The community lead organization must be a nonprofit, tax exempt, 501(c)(3) organization with expertise in chronic kidney disease (early stages) or Chronic Pulmonary Disease (tobacco related illness and tobacco cessation).

 - The community lead organization must have the financial capacity and qualified staff to oversee and manage the project.
 For this RFP “financial capacity” is defined as organizations operating a current annual budget of $2M or more.

 - The community lead organization must collaborate on proposed program with a health system partner – i.e., hospital, clinic, federally qualified health center.

 - The community lead organization must collaborate on proposed program outcomes and metrics with an evaluation partner – i.e., academic institution – preferably a school of public health.

 This two-step RFP process will help us determine whether your program will align with our investment strategy.

 Step 1: Eligible organizations are invited to submit a brief Request for Information.
 Please expect four weeks for notification of decision.

 Step 2: Letters of intent will be reviewed and organizations who propose measurable programs that align with our investment strategy will be invited to submit a full proposal.